The Olam

 The 2026 tax-window effect

 The 2026 Israeli aliyah tax reform created a discrete fourteen-month eligibility window: November 5, 2025 through December 31, 2026.
-Per Herzog Fox & Neeman and other Israeli legal advisory commentary, the reform structure — including a five-year capped income-tax exemption schedule alongside the unchanged 10-year foreign-source exemption — has compressed multi-year aliyah decisions into the active window.
+The reform structure — including a five-year capped income-tax exemption schedule alongside the unchanged 10-year foreign-source exemption — has compressed multi-year aliyah decisions into the active window.

 The structural read: Q1 2026 represents the first full quarter of the window.
 Q2–Q4 2026 flow will determine whether the window produced a cohort of olim that materially differs from the pre-window baseline — both in demographic profile and in aggregate institutional impact on Israeli housing, schooling, and community infrastructure.